mydcxiao/huggingface_llm_debate/README.md

     --api \
     --token "dhqieiq"
 ```
-`--api` will let the program to fetch reponses from huggingface API.
+`--api` will let the program to fetch responses from huggingface API.

 `--token` input your huggingface token here.